go-python/gopy/README.md

-  -version="0.1.0": semantic version number -- can use e.g., git to get this from tag and pass as argument -vm="python": path to python interpreter -dynamic-link=false: whether to link output shared library dynamically to Python
+  -version="0.1.0": semantic version number -- can use e.g., git to get this from tag and pass as argument -vm="python": path to python interpreter -dynamic-link=false: whether to link output shared library dynamically to Python -build-tags="": build tags to be passed to `go build`

 $ gopy help exe